JeremyChuaWX/ncf/README.md

 - All model configurations are kept in `./src/config.py` in the `get_configs` function which is used to initialise all model configs

-- If CUDA is available or using Apple Scilicon, you can enable the gpu flags in the configs to speed up training
+- If CUDA is available or using Apple Scilicon, you can enable the gpu flags in the base config to speed up training

   ```python
   # ./src/config.py